Medicare Prescription Drug Coverage – Massachusetts

 Below is a guide for Medicare prescription drug coverage.

-Prescription Drug Costs: Each Medicare prescription drug plan has a list of covered drugs.
+Each Medicare prescription drug plan has a list of covered drugs.
 A drug in a lower tier generally will cost you less than a drug in a higher tier.
-In some cases, if your drug is on a higher tier and your prescriber thinks you need that drug instead of a similar drug on a lower tier, you or your prescriber can ask your plan for an exception to get a lower co-payment.
+In some cases, if your drug is on a higher tier and your provider thinks you need that drug instead of a similar drug on a lower tier, you or your provider can ask your plan for an exception to get a lower co-payment.

 Department of Developmental Services (DDS) information about Medicare Part D coverage for people who receive DDS services.

 Information on how to sign up for Medicaid drug plans.

 Look here to find out how Medicare Part D works with other insurance.

 Disclaimer: INDEX is pleased to provide you this information.
 Please note, this information is not comprehensive, nor is it intended to take the place of professional advice.
 We encourage you to check other resources of such information.
 No endorsement by the University of Massachusetts Chan Medical School, DisabilityInfo.org, INDEX, or affiliates, should be inferred.
 We reserve the right to remove, to modify, or to add any information at any time, for any reason, and without notice.